Have you ever done yoga in jeans?

 Second, think about ease consider how easy it will be to get your shoes off for class and then back on after class.
 Athletics slides and sandals may be best since these will be comfy and easy to get on post-class, especially if you don’t want to risk straining your body in any way.

 We went over the different types of yoga clothing, but now we’re going to tell you what to wear based specifically on the variety of yoga you’re doing.
 We touched on this a bit in the above sections, but we thought these sections would be helpful if you already know what type of yoga class you’ll be attending.

-While ashtanga yoga requires a lot of different movements, the sequence of movements is always the same, so once you take one class, you’ll know exactly what to expect.
-From there, you can further tweak what you wear to best suit these type of yoga classes.
+While Ashtanga yoga requires a lot of different movements, the sequence of movements is always the same, so once you take one class, you’ll know exactly what to expect.
+From there, you can further tweak what you wear to best suit these types of yoga classes.

 For hot yoga, it’s most comfortable if you expose as much of your skin as you’re comfortable with.
 The less clothing you wear, the less heat will build up during your workout.
 Wearing too much clothing will only dehydrate you quicker, and then you’ll be facing more serious problems than just discomfort.

 These types of yoga are more meditative than other types, and the overall flowing nature of the classes may inspire you to wear flowing clothing as well.
-The moves in these yoga classes won’t be strenuous, so feel free to whatever you feel most comfortable in.
-To truly get in the mood, consider wearing some loose fitting, flowy clothing.
+The moves in these yoga classes won’t be strenuous, so feel free to do whatever you feel most comfortable in.
+To truly get in the mood, consider wearing some loose-fitting, flowy clothing.